+Use Permitted Special Exception

+Cemeteries P

+Churches P

+Clubs P

+Construction yards, Auto dismantling yards, used parts yards, SE

+junkyards.

+Creameries and bottling plants P

+Day nurseries and kindergartens P

+Drive-in Theaters P

+Dwelling Units:

+-Single-Family Dwellings, with or without attached Accessory Dwelling Units P

+-Two-Family Dwellings Р

+-Multi-Family Dwellings • SE

+-Manufactured Housing Parks/subdivisions P J.L

+-Manufactured Housing on individual lots P

+Equipment sales and services P

+Forestry P

+Agriculture (except forestry), garden or nursery not in any way P

+injurious, offensive and/or obnoxious to the general neighborhood 1

+Funeral parlors P

+Golf courses P

+Governmental use P

+Home Business P

-Forestry P Agriculture (except forestry), garden or nursery not in any way P injurious, offensive and/or obnoxious to the general neighborhood Funeral parlors P Golf courses P Governmental use P Home gardens when incidental to primary residential use but excluding P any use injurious, noxious, or offensive to the neighborhood. • Hospitals, convalescent homes, sanitariums, institutions of P philanthropic use • Laundry and dry cleaning establishment P Kennels and animal hospitals SE Manufacturing, industrial, or commercial uses including processing, P ~2 fabrication, and assembly provided that no such use shall be permitted • that will be detrimental or offensive or tend to reduce property values.
-Manufacturing research and testing laboratories provided that no SE pollution results from such activities SL Motels, hotels, guest homes, and overnight cabins.
-P Municipal recreation, water supply, public utilities P Open storage of building materials P Personal service shop, including tailor, barber, beauty salon, and shoe P Г Places of amusement or assembly P Places of amusement or assembly P Planning mills, sawmills, lumber yards and wood treatment plants.
-Private recreation areas, private parks, picnic grounds and other P recreation use without permanent structures D Public utility buildings, structures and lines P Recreational grounds for games and sports, except those, a chief P activity of which is customarily carried on primarily for gain (Amended 3/8/05) D Recycling center or a transfer station (as defined in Article III) P (Adopted 3/8/05) D Removal of sand, fill, gravel, stone, or loam for commercial purposes P from the premises provided that State Law 155-E and the Bethlehem Excavation Regulations been satisfied.
-D Restaurant, tea room, cafe, or ice cream parlor P Retail establishments for the sale and/or repair of food, clothing, drugs, P jewelry, scientific instruments, and other general merchandise Schools P Service stations and Auto repair shops, including the sale of new and P used cars Storage and distribution facilities for petroleum, coal, lumber and wood P products, sand and gravel.
-Wholesale bottling plants for alcoholic beverages SE Wholesale business and storage warehouses.
-P Wood fired power-generating plants P
+Home gardens when incidental to primary residential use but P

+excluding any use injurious, noxious, or offensive to the neighborhood.
+1

+Hospitals, convalescent homes, sanitariums, institutions of philanthropic use P

+Laundry and dry-cleaning establishment P

+Kennels and animal hospitals SE

+Manufacturing, industrial, or commercial uses including processing, fabrication, and assembly provided that no such use shall be permitted that will be detrimental or offensive or tend to reduce property values.
+P

+Manufacturing research and testing laboratories provided that no SE

+pollution results from such activities

+Motels, hotels, guest homes, and overnight cabins.
+P

+Municipal recreation, water supply, public utilities P

+Open storage of building materials P

+Personal service shop, including tailor, barber, beauty salon, and shoe repair P

+Places of amusement or assembly P

+Planning mills, sawmills, lumber yards and wood treatment plants.
+P

+Use Permitted Special Exception Private recreation areas, private parks, picnic grounds and other recreation use without permanent structures P Exception Public utility buildings, structures, and lines P Recreational grounds for games and sports, except those, a chief activity of which is customarily carried on primarily for gain P Recycling center or a transfer station (as defined in Article III) P Removal of sand, fill, gravel, stone, or loam for commercial purposes from the premises provided that State Law 155-E and the Bethlehem Excavation Regulations been satisfied.
+P Restaurant, tea room, cafe, or ice cream parlor P Retail establishments for the sale and/or repair of food, clothing, drugs, jewelry, scientific instruments, and other general merchandise P Schools P Service stations and Auto repair shops, including the sale of new and used cars P Storage and distribution facilities for petroleum, coal, lumber and wood products, sand and gravel.
+P Wholesale bottling plants for alcoholic beverages SE Wholesale business and storage warehouses.
+P Wood fired power-generating plants P Other uses not specifically listed above but compatible with other listed uses and so similar in nature to a use listed so as to lead the Zoning Board of Adjustment to determine that granting a Special Exception would be reasonable, provided all of the Special Exception criteria contained in Article XX have been met.
+SE